-Eachstudent teacher is expected to:
+Each student teacher is expected to:

-- Maintain alistofbooks and journals that have been read.
-I. - 2.
+- I. Maintain alist of books and journals that have been read. - 2.
 Make adossier with relevant websites and notes on their learning potential. - 3.
-Write reviews of atleasttwobooks of his/her owninterest. - Make aplanforsetting upofaschool library anddiscuss itwiththeschool s/hehas 4. attached with andwrite aprogramme-evaluation report. - 5.
-Asmall surveytocollect information about differentk inds of libraries in thecity. - 6.
-A project to discern the present status of libraries in schools. - Discern learning opportunities in the local environment, and create an occasion 7. and/or a strategy for some significant learning for fellow students. - 8 .Interview resource persons/member of local community and/or organize a 'learning encounter' with any of them for their fellow students.
+Write reviews of at least two books of her/his own interest. - 4.
+Make a plan for setting up of a school library and discuss it with the school he/she has attached with and write a programme-evaluation report. - 5.
+A small survey to collect information about different kinds of libraries in the city. - 6.
+A project to discern the present status of libraries in schools. - 7.
+Discern learning opportunities in the local environment, and create an occasion and/or a strategy for some significant learning for fellow students. - 8 Interview resource persons/member of local community and/or organize a 'learning encounter' with any of them for their fellow students.

 Modes of Internal Assessment Marks

-Writtentests 20
+Written tests 20

 Preparation of Bibliography 10

-Evaluation of onereferencebook 10
+Evaluation of one reference book 10

-Ananalytical study of aschool library 10
+Ananalytical study of a school library 10

-Suggested Readings:

 - 1. Krishna Kumar (2009).
 Library Organization.
 New Delhi.
 Vikas Publishing House. - 2.
 Krishna Kumar (2000).
-Reference Service.
-New Delhi.
+Reference Service.New Delhi.
 Vikas Publishing House. - 3.
 Krishna Kumar (2009).
 Library manual.New Delhi.
 Vikas Publishing House. - 4.
 Krishna Kumar (2009).
 Library Administration and Management.
-NewDelhi.
+New Delhi.
 Vikas Publishing House. - 5.
 Roshan LalMittal (1978).
-LibraryAdministration.
+Library Administration.
 New Delhi.
 Metropolitan Book.

-Pedagogy PC I- हिंदी भाषा - विषयवस्तू एवं विधि
+Pedagogy PC I- हिंदी भाषा - विषयवस्तु एवं विधि Code -BAED-323